 Juliana supports a talented commercial team of 400 across the UK all passionate about delivering unforgettable experiences for all their visitors.
 She believes in the philosophy of upside down management of staff being the most important in the business.

-Katie was elected as a Scottish Conservative and Unionist Councillor for Musselburgh in May 2017.
+Katie was elected as a Councillor for Musselburgh in May 2017.
 Born and raised in Edinburgh, Katie has lived in Musselburgh for the past 13 years.

 In addition to her role as a councillor, Katie is also Head of Office for Jeremy Balfour MSP who was elected to the Scottish Parliament in May 2016, representing the Lothian Region.

 Prior to working for Jeremy, Katie held a number of corporate affairs positions, latterly working as the External Corporate Affairs Manager (UK and Ireland) for global brewer, Molson Coors.